QUESTION 1. (Actually a whole series of related questions)

 in the clear.
 This requires an 80cm dish (and LNB) from the UK - east coast although bigger dishes may be

 needed in the south west.
-See the dishes page
+See

 M6 is no longer in the clear on 5W in digital but is in the clear on 7E but this would need a second dish.